adefee/Andy-ESO/README.md

 ## Contributing

 If you know of an addon that should be added to the database, please submit an issue or pull request with:
-- Addon name
+- Addon name or author name
-- Version(s) affected
+- Version(s) affected (for addons)
 - Reason (malicious/stolen/community_reported)
 - Description of the issue
+- Platform (pc/console/both)
 - Evidence or source of the report

+### For Maintainers

+When updating `AndyWatchlist.lua`:
+1. Add entries directly to the file
+2. Test locally with `npm run update-docs` to preview the website changes
+3. Push to main - the GitHub Pages site will automatically update

 ## Version